shauns11/github-tutorial/README.md

 # github-tutorial
 Tutorial folder for how to use github from within Stata.
-I will update in April 2024.
+I will attempt to update in April 2024.